Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to process a refund when the app is in Cloud mode.
+Use the information in this section to process a refund when the app is in Cloud mode.
 This type of

 refund includes a reference to the original transaction for a full or partial